 Some tour operators are either making false claims or violating several federal laws in regard to using radar antennas.
 It is illegal to operate radar antennas from a vehicle without the proper licensing by the Federal Communications Commission (FCC).
+It is a violation of section 301 of the Communications Act of 1934 and of 47 CFR § 80.13 FCC rules to operate marine radar on land (fines start at about $8,000).
 Licenses to operate mobile radar antennas are limited to government and academic research.

 The FCC does not grant licenses for marine radar antennas to be used on land, much less on land-based mobile platforms.
 The primary reason is that these units interfere with NWS operational radar as well as research radars that academia has deployed around a storm environment.

 Our tour leader, Brian Barnes, is also a Master Captain, licensed by the U.S. Coast Guard.
 When he’s not chasing storms, he’s commanding seagoing voyages.
 He also owns a fleet of commercial boats, each with a marine radar.

 Brian has the appropriate licensing from the FCC to operate these radar units on his boats.
 And as a Master Captain, he understands marine and radio law very thoroughly.
 It would be easy for him to use one of his radars on our storm chasing vans.
 However, it would be illegal.

 Pertaining to marine vessels, there are several licensing steps that have to be completed to have an operational marine radar.
 The first is that the vessel itself has to have a “Ship License” for the radar to be installed.
 Once that is done, any crew member who uses the radar in their duties to keep watch has to also have a “Radar Endorsement” on their personal FCC license.
 For those interested, that is FCC Element 8 on the General Radiotelephone Operator License (GMDSS).